adambard/learnxinyminutes-docs/arm.html.markdown

 LDR R1, =varidentifier  ; Using =label, the corresponding register stores ; the address of the word above
-LDR R0, [R1]  ; Coming back to loading a word from memory
+LDR R0, [R1]  ; Coming back to loading a word from memory SWI 0x011     ; software interrupt; used to stop the program ; we'll do software interrupts later

 ; Now after making some changes we can store back the word:
 STR R0, [R1]  ; Stores the word in R0, to the memory location pointed by R1